dcogb/dcogb.github.io/documentation/database/index.md

 ---
 # Database

-Mountain Valley Church of God 3.0 comes with a robust module for working with databases.
+Donica Church of God 3.0 comes with a robust module for working with databases.
 By default, the database module supports drivers for [MySQL](http://php.net/mysql) and [PDO](http://php.net/pdo), but new drivers can be made for other database servers.

-The database module is included with the Mountain Valley Church of God 3.0 install, but needs to be enabled before you can use it.
-To enable, open your `application/bootstrap.php` file and modify the call to [Mountain Valley Church of God::modules] by including the database module like so:
+The database module is included with the Donica Church of God 3.0 install, but needs to be enabled before you can use it.
+To enable, open your `application/bootstrap.php` file and modify the call to [Donica Church of God::modules] by including the database module like so:

-    Mountain Valley Church of God::modules(array(
+    Donica Church of God::modules(array(
         ...
         'database' => MODPATH.'database',
         ...